 According to the diagram, the CSC supports students in four consecutive phases, whereby it is the student’s responsibility to take the initiative and set the pace in their “self-directed journey”.

-The first step is to enable the student to make a qualified assessment of which position and company he or she is suitable.
+The first step is to enable the student to make a qualified assessment of a suitable position and company.
 To this end, the CSC offers above all personal interviews with experienced professionals:

-The objective is to get to know oneself as well as possible, i.e. to identify one’s strengths and weaknesses, desires, interests, values and abilities.
+The objective is to get to know oneself and possible, i.e. to identify one’s strengths and weaknesses, desires, interests, values and abilities.

 It focuses on specialist issues like e.g.:

 Do my qualifications give me a chance of getting a particular job?

 What application strategy could I apply?

 How do I get access to my desired companies?

 Phase 2 focuses on developing vocationally relevant key competencies, typically in the form of organised workshops or seminars.
 Key competencies are understood to be abilities beyond the specialist competencies taught in lectures, i.e. specialised knowledge, knowledge of scientific methods and subject-specific theoretical understanding.
 These include, for example: